AliSoftware/alisoftware.github.io/_posts/2016-05-16-pattern-matching-4.md

 ## guard case let

 Of course, `guard case let` is similar to `if case let`.
-You can use `guard case let` and `guard case let … where …` to ensure something matches a pattern and a condition and exit otherwise.
+You can use `guard case let` and `guard case let … , …` to ensure something matches a pattern and a condition and exit otherwise.

 ```swift
 enum NetworkResponse {